The Device Attestation Becomes the Trust Layer

 What the Token Says

-Attestation is a way for one system to make a signed claim about another system.
-In the Privacy Pass architecture, a client may obtain a token after some deployment-specific attestation process, such as solving a CAPTCHA or presenting evidence of device or hardware validity.
-The token can then be redeemed with an origin, while the protocol is designed so the redeemed token cannot be linked back to the issuance interaction.
+Attestation is a way for one system to make an evidentiary claim about another system.
+In the IETF RATS model, an attester produces claims about a target environment, and another party evaluates those claims against policy.
+In the Privacy Pass architecture, a client may obtain a token after a deployment-specific attestation process, such as solving a CAPTCHA or presenting evidence of device or hardware validity.
+The token can then be redeemed with an origin while the protocol is designed so the redeemed token cannot be linked back to the issuance interaction.

 That privacy property matters.
 The best version of this architecture tries to prove a narrow fact without broadcasting a permanent identity: this request probably came from a legitimate device or client, not from a known abusive automation context.
-Google Cloud's reCAPTCHA documentation says PATs on iOS and macOS are used as one signal and do not contain personally identifiable information that identifies a specific device or user.
-Cloudflare's documentation says a valid PAT can reduce the number of steps needed to pass a challenge, while not automatically bypassing the challenge page.
+Google Cloud's reCAPTCHA documentation says PATs on iOS and macOS are one signal, that the token does not contain personally identifiable information usable to identify a specific device or user, and that devices unable to produce a PAT are not penalized.
+Cloudflare's documentation says a valid PAT can reduce challenge steps while remaining part of a broader signal evaluation.

-Apple's App Attest plays a related native-app role: an app can generate cryptographic evidence that a server uses to validate that requests come from the expected app instance.
-Apple's Private Access Tokens push a similar confidence story into web transactions, aiming to identify legitimate devices and people without revealing personal identity.
+Apple's App Attest plays a related native-app role: an app can attach a hardware-backed assertion so a server can verify that a request came from the genuine app on a genuine Apple device.
+Apple's Private Access Tokens push a narrower confidence story into web transactions, proving that HTTP requests come from legitimate devices without disclosing someone's identity.

 The Good Case